Competitiveness

 To know the current status of the main European and Spanish biomethane production projects, consult the map prepared by EBA-GIE

-Recently published, the draft biogas roadmap establishes the commitments and strategies to be adopted by the Spanish administration in favor of the development of the different uses of biogas.
+The Biogas Roadmap complies with the provisions of the National Integrated Energy and Climate Plan 2021-2030 (PNIEC), which allocates its measure 1.8 to the promotion of renewable gases and establishes the commitments and strategies to be adopted by the Spanish administration in favor of the development of the different uses of biogas.
 Biomethane -refined biogas- receives special consideration in this roadmap for its ability to replace natural gas without substantial modifications in infrastructure or consumption equipment, facilitating its consumption in all types of uses and establishing as a priority the development of production plants - action lines 27 and 28 among others-, as well as the implementation of a system of certificates and guarantees of origin in accordance with European guidelines and regulations -line of action 1-.

 It is expected that a total of 5 TWh of biomethane will be produced in Spain in 2030, with projects with a future capacity of 2 TWh already registered, according to data from the GASNAM association, and with the potential to reach up to 120 TWh.